 areas providing global contexts for learning.
 Students are required to study at least two languages (as part of their multilingual profile), humanities, sciences, mathematics, arts, physical education and technology.
 In their final year MYP5 (Grade 10), students will also undertake an independent ‘personal project’ to demonstrate the development of their skills and understanding of the MYP programme.

-As well as English A and B (first and second languages), New School offers Georgian A, Russian, French and Spanish B. There is also a Mother Tongue programme for all MYP students which enables a student to progress with their reading, writing and speaking skills in their mother tongue language.
+As well as English A and B (first and second languages), New School offers Georgian A and Georgian B, Russian, French and Spanish B. There is also a Mother Tongue programme for all MYP students which enables a student to progress with their reading, writing and speaking skills in their mother tongue language.
 Throughout the five years of the programme, students engage in community and service activities within the school and the wider community.
 This helps them to gain more experience in different settings and to learn a duty of care and consideration towards others.
 Students who meet the requirements in each subject, the personal project and community and service, are eligible for the MYP Completion Certificate awarded at the end of MYP5.